-One approach is what you see happening in major AAA games, which is to hire tons of visual artists and technicians to supply vast amounts of art for high-fidelity graphics.
+One approach is what you see happening in major triple-A games, which is to hire tons of visual artists and technicians to supply vast amounts of art for high-fidelity graphics.
 That means big budgets, big teams and increasingly realistic graphics, down to every last speck of dirt.

 The other approach is to produce a more stylized — in some cases cartoonish — aesthetic for your game.
 That way, the costs stay down but the game still looks cool and dodges the criticism: “It doesn’t look realistic!”
 Mack said this approach is becoming more and more common in the mobile VR space.

 No discussion of the future of gaming would be complete without mentioning the metaverse, a theoretical concept that has dazzled many of the world’s foremost tech companies.